smcolash/retroblinken/README.md

 [here](https://smcolash.github.io/retroblinken/prototype/index.html)
 ([or rack-mounted](https://smcolash.github.io/retroblinken/prototype/rack.html)).

+# Controls

 - PWR controls power to the computer.
 - R/S toggles between stopped and running states.
 - SS executes one instruction and stops..
 - RST resets the address counter when running or when stopped.
 - E/N examines the address set by the switches (up) or increments the address counter (down).
 - D/N deposits the data set by the switches at the current address or does the same and increments the address counter.

+# Instruction Set

+A very limited instruction set is currently available.
+The instructions are based on the Intel 8080 processor.

+00 null operation
+31 set stack pointer
+C3 unconditional jump
+C9 return from call
+CD call subroutine

+All other instruction codes are ignored and are essentially implicit null operations.

+# Examples

 The memory is initialized on power-up to a repeatable but chaotic sequence of bytes.
 Once initialized, two short test programs are written to memory, one at 0x0000 and